MarioniLab/mouseHeart_2020/README.md

-# mouseHeart_earlyDev_atlas
+### Single-cell RNA-seq atlas of the earliest stages of mouse heart development

-single-cell RNA-seq atlas of the earliest stages of mouse heart development
+Code used to analyse the single-cell RNA-seq data from Tyser et al., 2019.